-Sharing music, movies, photos, and games on school wifi networks is only a dream for most of the students.
+Sharing music, movies, photos, and games on school networks is only a dream for most students.
 Sounds familiar?
 We bet it does.
 Fear not, though.
 We’re here with a guide to help you unblock websites at school – the simple way.

 Let’s dive right in.

 There are multiple ways to access blocked content during school hours, and we’ve selected the three best methods to do it – just for you.
 So, without further ado, let’s get started.

 If they block the website today, just access it yesterday with the Wayback Machine!

 The Wayback Machine is a tool that saves all the websites on the internet, including the files stored on those websites, and archives them on its own servers.
 With this amazing service, you can see almost any site that’s been on the web since (gasp!)
 1996.

 To unblock any restricted website from school, just go to the Wayback machine and paste the URL of the website you want to access into the address bar at the top, like we’ve shown below:

 Once you click Browse History, you’ll see a calendar with the dates the website’s been archived.
 Just choose a date from the calendar and enjoy the view.

 2. Use a URL shortener